Gravitational Field and Gravitational Potential

 \[\Phi = -G\int_\Gamma \frac{\rho_l}{r}ds^\prime. \label{eqn:g_potential_l}\tag{9}\]Physical Meaning

 \[\begin{align*} dW^\prime &= -\mathbf{g}\cdot d\mathbf{r} = (\nabla \Phi)\cdot d\mathbf{r} \\ &= \sum_i \frac{\partial \Phi}{\partial x_i}dx_i = d\Phi \label{eqn:work}\tag{10} \end{align*}\]In this equation, $\Phi$ is a function of position coordinates only, expressed as $\Phi=\Phi(x_1, x_2, x_3) = \Phi(x_i)$.
-Therefore, the work per unit mass done when moving an object from one point to another in a gravitational field equals the difference in potential between those two points.
+Therefore, the work per unit mass done by an object when moved from one point to another in a gravitational field equals the potential difference between those two points.

 \[U = m\Phi. \label{eqn:potential_e}\tag{11}\]Therefore, the gravitational force on an object is obtained by taking the negative gradient of its potential energy:

-\[\mathbf{F} = -\nabla U \label{eqn:force_and_potential}\tag{12}\]When an object is placed in a gravitational field created by some mass, it always has a potential energy.
-Strictly speaking, this potential energy resides in the field itself, but conventionally, we refer to it as the potential energy of the object.
+\[\mathbf{F} = -\nabla U \label{eqn:force_and_potential}\tag{12}\]When an object is placed in a gravitational field created by some mass, there is always some potential energy.
+Strictly speaking, this potential energy resides in the field itself, but it is conventionally expressed as the potential energy of the object.

 Example: Gravitational Potential Inside and Outside a Spherical Shell (Shell Theorem)

-\[\begin{align*} \Phi &= -G\int_V \frac{\rho(r^\prime)}{r}dv^\prime \\ &= -\rho G \int_0^{2\pi} \int_0^\pi \int_b^a \frac{1}{r}(dr^\prime)(r^\prime d\theta)(r^\prime \sin\theta\, d\phi) \\ &= -\rho G \int_0^{2\pi} d\phi \int_b^a {r^\prime}^2 dr^\prime \int_0^\pi \frac{\sin\theta}{r}d\theta \\ &= -2\pi\rho G \int_b^a {r^\prime}^2 dr^\prime \int_0^\pi \frac{\sin\theta}{r}d\theta. \label{eqn:spherical_shell_1}\tag{13} \end{align*}\]According to the law of cosines:
+\[\begin{align*} \Phi &= -G\int_V \frac{\rho(r^\prime)}{r}dv^\prime \\ &= -\rho G \int_0^{2\pi} \int_0^\pi \int_b^a \frac{1}{r}(dr^\prime)(r^\prime d\theta)(r^\prime \sin\theta\, d\phi) \\ &= -\rho G \int_0^{2\pi} d\phi \int_b^a {r^\prime}^2 dr^\prime \int_0^\pi \frac{\sin\theta}{r}d\theta \\ &= -2\pi\rho G \int_b^a {r^\prime}^2 dr^\prime \int_0^\pi \frac{\sin\theta}{r}d\theta. \label{eqn:spherical_shell_1}\tag{13} \end{align*}\]By the law of cosines:

 \[r^2 = {r^\prime}^2 + R^2 - 2r^\prime R \cos\theta \label{eqn:law_of_cosines}\tag{14}\]Since $R$ is constant, differentiating this equation with respect to $r^\prime$: